Edmond Tree Grants

 - Previous grant recipients may apply for another grant if a past project has been successfully completed and approved by the Urban Forestry Department.

-- Applications will be accepted in late spring/summer and reviewed monthly on a first come, first serve basis.
+- Applications will be accepted in summer and reviewed monthly on a first come, first serve basis.
 If available program budget is used up prior to the set closing date, applications will close until the following program year.
 Projects will take place during the fall/winter months.

-- Applications must include two points of contact for the neighborhood/school group who will be responsible for coordinating with the Urban Forestry Department on project details, organizing volunteers/tools/other details for the tree planting event (if applying for Option 1), overseeing the tree maintenance plan, and corresponding with Urban Forestry up until approval of the Final Inspection.
+- Applications must include two Points of Contact for the neighborhood/school group who will be responsible for coordinating with the Urban Forestry Department on project details, overseeing project implementation and maintenance, and corresponding with Urban Forestry up until approval of the Final Inspection.

-- Applicants may request trees in one of the following sizes: seedlings, 3 gallon containers, 15 gallon containers.
-Maximum quantities for sizes within each of the two planting options include:
+- Applicants may request trees in one of the following sizes: seedlings, 3-gallon containers, and 15-gallon containers.
+Maximum quantities include:

 - Note: Number of trees available may be subject to change due to program funding and current tree pricing.